kareem-elsayed/simple-app/README.md

 A basic Python Flask web application, containerized with Docker and deployable to Kubernetes using Helm.

+**🚀 Currently running on a k3s cluster hosted in a VM**

+## Featurese-app

+A basic Python Flask web application, containerized with Docker and deployable to Kubernetes using Helm.

+**🚀 Currently running on a k3s cluster hosted in a VM at **

 ## Features
 - One endpoint:
   - `/` : Returns a hello message and the environment name